Azure/batch-shipyard/docs/65-batch-shipyard-remote-fs.md

 ## Major Features
 * Support for multiple file server types: NFS or GlusterFS
+* Support for SMB/CIFS on top of NFS or GlusterFS mountpoints to enable file sharing to Windows clients
 * Automatic provisioning of all required resources for the storage cluster including managed disks, virtual networks, subnets, network interfaces, IP addresses and DNS labels, network security groups, availability sets, virtual